Ashraf Chowdhury: East Pakistan

 Ashraf made his debut for the East Pakistan football team at the National Football Championship held in Lahore in 1954.
 He was a regular face in the team until 1959, with his only absence being in 1958 due to an injury.

 In 1957, he played an integral role alongside Kabir Ahmed and Mari Chowdhury as the East Pakistan White team finished runners-up in the National Championship held in Dacca.
 During the tournament, he scored a hat-trick against Pakistan Navy in a 5–2 victory, with the other goals being scored by Kabir Ahmed and Nabi Chowdhury.
 Prior to the final against Punjab, Ashraf was injured and was replaced by S.A.
 Jamman Mukta in the game, which was won 2–1 by Punjab.

 In 1959, he was part of the team that again finished runners-up after being defeated by Balochistan 0–1 in the final held in Hyderabad on 7 November 1959.

+International career

 Ashraf was one of the six Bengali played present in the Pakistan national team at the 1958 Tokyo Asian Games.
 The team, tied the first game 1–1 with South Vietnam and lost its final game 1–3 to the Republic of China.
 Prior to the tournament, he participated in exhibition matches against the likes of Malaya and Singapore.